-How could this recommendation be relevant and useful for RPOs and RFOs?
+• How could this recommendation be relevant and useful for RPOs and RFOs?

 This recommendation aims to identify the data sources and data to be collected by ReICO whereby existing data sources and data should be prioritised.
 The data sources and data will be identified in the initial stages of ReICO.
 The proposed measures fall primarily under the responsibility of the countries, OECD, and European Commission.
-This recommendation is not (yet) directly relevant for RPOs and RFOs and will thus not be further translated into actions for RPOs and RFOs.
-ReICO is also addressed in Recommendations 40, 42, 43, and 44
+Depending on the selected data sources and data to be collected, RPOs and RFOs may end up collecting and providing relevant data for ReICO.
+This topic is adequately addressed in other recommendations of the EFfRC (such as Recommendations 40, 42, 43, and 44) and will not be further addressed here